juliaguida/oystercard/apprenticeships_bookmark_manager/00_challenge_map.md

 # Bookmark Manager

 This week, you will build a web app that stores web bookmarks in a database.
+If you end up using the walkthrough a lot, that's fine!
+Just make sure that you and your pair regularly pause to test each other's understanding of what you're being guided towards.

+If you try to solve the challenges on your own early on, you'll probably find a quite different codebase in the walkthrough, should you need it in later challenges.
+In this case, you should not consider to the walkthrough to be 'correct' – it's just one possible way of implementing Bookmark manager and you'll need to adapt the code in the walkthrough to fit your application.

 ## Learning objectives

-### During this pairing challenge...

 ##### You will work towards these new goals:

 * Diagram the data flow from user action to server resource and back again